Azure/Azure-Sentinel/Parsers/ASimDns/ARM/imDns/README.md

 # Source agnostic ASIM Dns Normalization Parser

-This template deploys the ASIM DNS schema parser for Source agnostic.
-The parser is a part of the Advanced Security Information Model.
+This template deploys the ASIM Dns schema parser for Source agnostic.

 This ASIM parser supports filtering and normalizing DNS activity logs from all supported sources to the ASIM DNS activity normalized schema.